Introduction to International Arbitration

 What is the aim of the course?

-To provide an understanding of the general principles of International (i.e. non-domestic) Arbitration and its relationship to other dispute resolution processes.
-The course will provide candidates with an introduction to the legal framework of, and good practice and procedure in, International Arbitration in their jurisdiction.
+To provide an understanding of the general principles of international (i.e. non-domestic) arbitration and its relationship to other dispute resolution processes.
+The course will provide candidates with an introduction to the legal framework of, and good practice and procedure in, international arbitration in their jurisdiction.

 What are the learning outcomes?